plotly/Kaleido/README.md

 # Overview
 Kaleido is a cross-platform library for generating static images (e.g. png, svg, pdf, etc.) for web-based visualization libraries.

+In short: If you `pip install kaleido` you can use `fig.write_image("filename.png")`.

 It is designed to be relatively straight-forward to extend to other web-based visualization libraries (and other programming languages)- see [BUILD_AND_RELEASE.md](BUILD_AND_RELEASE.md) for that and other developer questions.

-Here we describe how to use it with plotly, but there is an option to also use it separetly as a binary server.

-In short: If you `pip install kaleido` you can use `fig.write_image("filename.png")`.

 [Here is the historical readme](README-HISTORICAL.md)